infominer33/infominer33.github.io/web-work/notes-on-github-pages.md

 >Thus, to conclude do NOT read too much into the official themes docs e.g. as the only or "right" way to design a theme.
 Just (continue to) use "classic" themes - there are hundreds to learn from and once you have mastered "classic" themes you can "graduate" to the master class, that is, using gem-packaged themes.
 -[github.com/planetjekyll/awesome-jekyll-themes](https://github.com/planetjekyll/awesome-jekyll-themes)

+I understand what they're saying, but I feel kind of the opposite.
+I got used to pages, first with the theme chooser, then with gem-based (offering more configurability, but keeping configuration files I don't need or understand out of sight untill needed.)
+Then again, I didn't really understand my options when I started.

 These classic themes are just files and folders, everything where you can see it.
 I don't know if that's what I would have chosen when I first started.. but it's definitely what I need now.